Charging Rent Policy

-In these situations FACS will assume that a tenant or household member receives a statutory income and will base the rent calculation on the statutory payment to which that person would otherwise be entitled.
+In these situations DCJ will assume that a tenant or household member receives a statutory income and will base the rent calculation on the statutory payment to which that person would otherwise be entitled.

 Applying a Vacant Bedroom Charge

 Tenants are considered to be under-occupying a property when there are more bedrooms than the household needs.
-Households who are assessed and approved by FACS for an additional bedroom for children and /or medical needs are not impacted.
+Households who are assessed and approved by DCJ for an additional bedroom for children and /or medical needs are not impacted.
 For more information see Social Housing Eligibility and Allocations Policy Supplement.

 Tenants living in Aboriginal Housing Office owned properties are not subject to a Vacant Bedroom Charge.

-If a tenant is determined to be under-occupying their property FACS will apply a Vacant Bedroom Charge to their tenancy by adjusting the tenant’s rent subsidy.
+If a tenant is determined to be under-occupying their property DCJ will apply a Vacant Bedroom Charge to their tenancy by adjusting the tenant’s rent subsidy.
 As a result the subsidised rent the tenant pays will increase by: